 An American in Rome

-When John D. Hancock landed in Rome in the summer of 1977, cowed and bruised by his experience in attempting to turn Jaws 2 into a film apart from the Steven Spielberg original, he could hardly have known that one late-September evening, a decade later, Sid Sheinberg would pick up the telephone and announce his intention to revive the Jaws franchise and make a “quality people picture, not a shark picture.“
+When John D. Hancock landed in Rome in the summer of 1977, cowed and bruised by his experience in attempting to turn Jaws 2 into a film apart from the Steven Spielberg original, he could hardly have known that one late-September evening, a decade later, Sid Sheinberg would pick up the telephone and announce his intention to revive the Jaws franchise and make a movie more about people than sharks.

 Hancock’s denied vision for Jaws 2, set on an Amity Island still in the throes of mourning, could have heralded a rewarding future for the Jaws franchise.
 While Jeannot Szwarc’s version of the sequel that eventually surfaced was perfectly serviceable and, often exciting, film, Jaws 3D proved to be an abject failure; far too reliant on gimmickry – the 3D affix an attempt to crest the ultimately fruitless second wave of three-dimensional technology – and lacking the substance that made Jaws more than the sum of its parts.